Updated 24 May 2026 · Independent comparison

 • No installation required — plug into wall socket

-• Portable — can be moved between locations
+• Portable — can be moved between properties

-• Works without solar panels (charge from grid at off-peak)
+• Works without solar (charge from grid at off-peak rates)

-• Good for renters who can't modify the property
+• Practical for renters who cannot modify the property

 Cons